I have been painting all my life.

 The majority of my work is done in Acrylic on canvas, but I also work in Watercolor.
 Some of my previous work is in Oil.
 I have original paintings, canvas prints, and greeting cards.

-Besides being an artist, I am also a writer of three young adult mystery /adventure novels and writer/ illustrator of children’s books.
+Besides being an artist, I am also a writer of three young adult mystery /adventure novels which I have adapted into screenplays (“Popcorn Power”, “Harriet, the Robot”, and “RollerJet”).
+I have also written two additional screenplays (“Swimming with Dolphins”, and “Holiday Talent Show Duet”.)

 I volunteered for 6 years on a weekly basis for The Boys and Girls Club in Denver as an art teacher.
 I’ve also done considerable volunteer work with Special Olympics, Global Down Syndrome and Soft Voices (center for recovering mental illness patients.)
-For the past year, I have volunteered teaching art once a week at The Bridge Assisted Living center in Longmont, CO.
+For the three years (prior to Covid), I have volunteered teaching art once a week at The Bridge Assisted Living center in Longmont, CO.
 I frequently donate paintings to worthy charities.

 I live with my wife, Sally, and dog, Bella, in Niwot, Colorado (a small semi-rural town near Boulder with lots of mountain views, farms, horse ranches and craft beer breweries.)

 My wife, Sally, is wonderful fine artist and jewelry artist – www.SallyEvansArt.com.